clover/codelab-remote-pay-cloud/README.md

 };
 ```

-Now, after re-connecting to the device and waiting for it to be ready, click the 'Hello World' button again.
+Now, after reconnecting to the device and waiting for it to be ready, click the 'Hello World' button again.
 After three seconds, the device should transition back to the Welcome screen.

 ### Initiating our first Sale